Bl4ckR-hub/Bachelorthesis/Documentation/Reconstructor_Documentation.md

 This module implements differentiable CT reconstruction algorithms, specifically focusing on learnable Filtered Back Projection (FBP) methods.
 The implementation provides a modular, neural network-based approach to CT image reconstruction with learnable filtering components and optimized backprojection operations.

+(All configured parameters + values were adapted to work with the LoDoPaB dataset)

 ## Dependencies

 ```python